 I would be worried about infection control.
 There has been this tension between hospitals and public health and it has not been clear as to who has the ultimate jurisdiction and responsibilities.
 I would not like to see a system where now that hospitals are keenly interested in infection control within the hospital sectors and want to develop networks, that the hospitals say we will do that and we do not need public health.
 Public health has a very important role in terms of making sure that things get done, that things do happen.
 I think a lot of that goes back to a public health role brought about by credibility and not by legislative authority.
-I would feel very badly if the outcome of all this is that the hospitals get more money to do infection control and public health is somehow told we do not really need you for this.
-I think that public health is important and although infection control is not the major thing that will improve the health of people in Ontario, it is still an important thing and it is one of the historical roles for public health and it should have ongoing a role in this.
+I would feel very badly if the outcome of all this is that the hospitals get more money to do infection control and public health is important and although infection control is not the major thing that will improve the health of people in Ontario, it is still an important thing and it is one of the historical roles for public health and it should have ongoing a role in this.

 The important role of public health in hospital based disease was stressed in the external review of the B.C.
-Centre for Disease Control:121
+Centre for Disease Control: